 Online surveys have gained popularity over the past couple of years, and it is now possible for anyone to create an online survey within minutes.
 While it sounds simple enough to create a few questions and responses, generating a successful online survey is more difficult than most people realize.
-The creation and deployment process is critical in obtaining accurate survey results, and we have complied the following list of "Best Practices" to assist you in getting the most out of your online survey projects.
+The creation and deployment process is critical in obtaining accurate survey results, and we have compiled the following list of best practices to assist you in getting the most out of your online survey projects.

 - Be resourceful.
 We strongly encourage you to do your research and find out what survey development training resources are available to you.
 Qualtrics Support provides an abundance of basic and advanced online training, available in various formats.
 This can be accessed by clicking the "Help" link on any Qualtrics screen (or by clicking the Qualtrics Support link above).
-Additionally, the Lynda Online Training Library provides a variety of survey-related resources.
-These resources are available at no charge to university faculty, staff and students.
+Additionally, LinkedIn Learning provides a variety of survey-related resources.
+These resources are available at no charge to university faculty, staff, and students.

 - Keep it short.
 In general, people do not usually participate in surveys which take longer than 5-10 minutes to complete.
 Keep your survey short to avoid high abandonment rates.
 If this is not possible, consider inserting page breaks (which will allow respondents to come back to finish the survey at a later date) or breaking the survey up into two separate surveys.